nro22/Blog/README.md

-Mobile first-responsive blog site developed from scratch Backrgound image for home page from Umit Bilut (ig: umitbu) via unsplash.com ToDo
+Mobile first-responsive blog site developed from scratch Backrgound image for home page from Umut Bilut (ig: umitbu) via unsplash.com ToDo
 -create a nav bar and link a funcitoning portfolio site as the home page -create a disclaimer popup for Post#01